 The Problem: Lack of Supply Chain Visibility

 Properly managed supply chains and full visibility into supply chain processes are crucial to maintaining a healthy business, especially given modern business complexities.
-Financial, business, and reputational risk keeps all organizations on edge and managing these risks manually can sometimes be a challenge amidst other business priorities.
+Financial, business, and reputational risk keeps all organisations on edge and managing these risks manually can sometimes be a challenge amidst other business priorities.

 At its core, supply chain visibility is about knowing where inventory is at a particular time, tracking their movement and delivery, and understanding thoroughly who you are doing business with.
 It’s a concept we call “visible commerce.”
 The problem is most companies don’t focus on the human side of trade.
 But when they do, they open the door to a completely transparent world of exchange, whether it be money, goods, or services.
-And the pure globalization of business exchanges and the growing market make this difficult.
+And the pure globalisation of business exchanges and the growing market make this difficult.

 Disruption: Think natural disasters.
 Earthquakes, floods, wildfires, hurricanes, all cause a sudden disruption in the natural flow of supply chains.
 Not to mention, trade wars, labor disputes, and politics can also create disruption.
-Without supply chain visibility, organizations affected by these disruptions may not be equipped with a disaster recovery plan.
+Without supply chain visibility, organisations affected by these disruptions may not be equipped with a disaster recovery plan.

 Interruptions: Lack of visibility into your supply chain can cause companies to lose track of their supply network.
 If you don’t have the technology that permits you to forecast demand, you could be left with not enough or too much inventory at different points in your supply chain.